-4.1.8 Change procedures
+4.2.8 Change procedures

-4.1.8.1 Change procedures are the detailed description, in the exposition or operations manual, of how a change process is managed by the organisation.
-If applicable, the procedures will describe the forms required to be used and provide a flowchart or description of the process to be followed when considering, reviewing and implementing a change.
-The flowchart at Figure 1 in Appendix A provides a pictorial view of a typical Management of Change process.
+- 4.2.8.1 Change procedures are the detailed description, in the exposition or operations manual, of how a change process is managed by the organisation.
+If applicable, the procedures will describe the forms required to be used and provide a flowchart or description of the process to be followed when considering, reviewing and implementing a change. - 4.2.8.2 The flowchart at Figure 1 in Appendix A provides a pictorial view of a typical Management of Change process.

-4.2 Two simple scenarios of a change process
+4.3 Two simple scenarios of a change process

-4.2.1 Scenario A - Application of a change with minimal risk assessment
+Scenario A - Application of a change with minimal risk assessment

-- 4.2.1.1 An editorial error is detected in the exposition whereby the incorrect phone number has been recorded for the out-of-hours contact point for the person responsible for the rostering of flight crew.
-This is the trigger event for the change. - 4.2.1.2 The individual (proposer) suggesting the change (such as replacement text) follows the company procedure and submits the change to the Head of Flying Operations (HOFO).
-The proposer recommends that the change is suitable for using the organisation's simple change procedure and suggests that a risk assessment is not required. - 4.2.1.3 The HOFO makes an entry into the company change register, noting both the section of the document that requires amendment and where in the company files the item is stored.
+• For the purposes of this example, the trigger event is an editorial error is detected in the exposition whereby the incorrect phone number has been recorded for the out-of-hours contact point for the person responsible for the rostering of flight crew.

+The individual (proposer) suggesting the change (such as replacement text) follows the company procedure and submits the change to the Head of Flying Operations (HOFO).
+The proposer recommends that the change is suitable for using the organisation's simple change procedure and suggests that a risk assessment is not required.

+The HOFO makes an entry into the company change register, noting both the section of the document that requires amendment and where in the company files the item is stored.
 The HOFO considers the proposed change against the requirements of the company procedure.
 The HOFO notes that this is an editorial change and records that the change may proceed without a documented risk assessment process.
 The change is also not a significant change within the meaning of the regulations (many organisations refer to this as a 'non-significant change').
 The change proceeds in accordance with the exposition process, which includes filing the required CASA notification for changes that are not significant changes and distributing the revised documents in accordance with the process in the exposition for non-significant changes.

-Note: The time period applicable to the distribution of non-significant changes will be described in the organisation's exposition or operations manual (as applicable).
+The time period applicable to the distribution of non-significant changes will be described in Note: the organisation's exposition or operations manual (as applicable).

-4.2.2 Scenario B - Incorrect application of change with minimal risk assessment
+Scenario B - Incorrect application of change with minimal risk assessment

-- 4.2.2.1 This example is intended to illustrate a previous change that was not correctly implemented.
-The specific trigger event that causes the sample operator to identify that a previous change was not properly implemented is not particularly important.
-However, for the purposes of this example, this trigger event is that an editorial change is needed in the exposition where an out of date phone number has been detected for the out-of-hours contact point for a new person responsible for flight crew rostering (rostering coordinator). - 4.2.2.2 The individual (proposer) suggesting the change (such as replacement text) follows the company procedure and submits the change to the Head of Flying Operations (HOFO).
+- This example is intended to illustrate a previous change that was not correctly implemented. - The specific trigger event that causes the sample operator to identify that a previous change was not properly implemented is not particularly important. - For the purposes of this example, the trigger event is that an editorial change is needed in the exposition where an out of date phone number has been detected for the out-of-hours contact point for a new person responsible for flight crew rostering (rostering coordinator).

+The individual (proposer) suggesting the change (such as replacement text) follows the company procedure and submits the change to the Head of Flying Operations (HOFO).
+The proposer recommends that the change is suitable for use of the organisation's simple change procedure and suggests that a risk assessment is not required.